 During this time, Roger graduated from secondary school, enrolled in university, dropped out of university, got married, did two enlistments in the US Navy, and returned to university.
 Fortunately, he was able to re-kindle his love of making visual art while taking a painting class to fulfill the aesthetic experience requirement at the University of Wisconsin - Superior.
 He began his second art life as a painter, but switched to print making during graduate studies.
 Seeking greener pastures after graduation, he and his wife moved to the East Coast.
 They have made their home in Baltimore, Maryland since 2011.

-His primary medium is hand-pulled woodcut prints.
+His primary medium is hand-pulled prints, both woodcut and intaglio.
 He loves the smell of wood and the sculptural nature of carving a woodblock.
 He also loves the fact that, although each image within an edition is quite similar, each image is unique since ink can never be applied to the block in exactly the same way or transferred from the block to the paper in the exact same way.
-The size of each edition is between 3 and 12.
+The size of each edition is between 3 and 20.